stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-And the _vector factory_ initialises the movement vector of each particle:
+And the _vector factory_ initialises the movement vector:

 ```java
 @FunctionalInterface